 If semen did come into contact with your vulva, it is possible for you to be pregnant.
 If it’s been 5 days or less since you had sex, you can get Plan B One-Step, a form of emergency contraception, over the counter.
 Emergency contraception does not end a pregnancy, but it will stop one from beginning.
 The sooner you take Plan B after sex, the more effective it is.
 If you’re 10-22 years old in NYC, you can also get Plan B for free at the Mount Sinai Adolescent Health Center.
 We talk more about emergency contraception and how to get it here.

 Going forward, there are a few ways you can take charge of your sexual health.

 - You and your boyfriend should also get tested for sexually transmitted infections (STIs).
-Not having PIV sex doesn’t get rid of the risk of STIs.
+You can still get STIs even if you’re not having PIV sex.
 Some STIs (like herpes and HPV) can be transmitted through sexual skin-to-skin contact.
 Other STIs (like gonorrhea) can be spread by oral sex (blow job, going down on, eating out).
 You can get tested by your primary care provider, or at a community health center (like the Mount Sinai Adolescent Health Center or a Planned Parenthood).